 Tip: Take a shower in the evening.
 The pipes are often still frozen in the morning.
 A hot water bag for your bed.
 The hotels are not always warm.

-There are several buses that take you from Potosi to Uyuni and vice versa.
-Depending on the bus company you choose, this is a journey of approximately 4 hours.
-It’s one of the most beautiful road trips over the altiplano.
-It’s also possible to book private transportation, so you can stop and take many picture on the road.
+There are several buses that take you from Potosí to Uyuni and vice versa.
+Depending on company you are traveling wih, this is a journey of approximately 4 hours.
+It is one of the most beautiful road trips over the altiplano.
+It is also possible to book private transportation, so you can stop and take many pictures on the road.
 That is of course more expensive.

 If you opt for a multi-day trip, you will also visit the beautiful salt lakes with its many flamengos and geysers.
 With this tour you will have the option to finish your tour in San Pedro de Atacama, Chile.
 A super nice village in the Atacama desert, which is the gateway for visiting a number of other natural wonders: the moon valley, the atacama desert, geysers and the Chilean salt flats and lakes.
 Read soon about a multi-day trip over the salt flats with the final destination San Pedro de Atacama.